tylerjwoodfin/cabinet/README.md

 Options:
   -h, --help              Show this help message and exit --configure, -config    Configure
-  --edit, -e              Edit the settings.json file --edit-file, -ef        Edit a specific file --no-create             (for -ef) Do not create file if it does not exist --get, -g               Get a property from settings.json --put, -p               Put a property into settings.json --remove, -rm           Removes a property from settings.json --get-file              Returns the file specified --strip                 (for --get-file) Whether to strip file content whitespace --log, -l               Log a message to the default location
+  --export                Export the data in MongoDB to a JSON file --edit, -e              Edit MongoDB in the default editor as a JSON file --edit-file, -ef        Edit a specific file --no-create             (for -ef) Do not create file if it does not exist --get, -g               Get a property from MongoDB (nesting supported) --put, -p               Put a property into MongoDB (nesting supported) --remove, -rm           Removes a property from MongoDB --get-file              Returns the file specified --strip                 (for --get-file) Whether to strip file content whitespace --log, -l               Log a message to the default location